-Article I Introduction.
+Article I: Introduction.

-Article II Monetary Donations.
+Article II: Monetary Donations.

-Section 1 Restricted Donations.
+Section 2: Restricted Donations.

 The Library accepts monetary donations, bequests or memorials with conditions on their use provided that the specific use requested is consistent with the mission of the Library.
 Such money is usually deposited in the Trust Account for future expenditure by the Board.
 Such money will be deposited in the General Fund if the money is to be used for a previously budgeted item or to reimburse the Library for a purchase already made from the General Fund.

-Section 2 Library Materials.
+Section 3: Library Materials.

 The Library accepts monetary donations for the purpose of purchasing Library materials consistent with the objectives of the Library collections.
 Money that is donated is deposited in the Trust Account for expenditure by the Library Director.

-Section 3 Unrestricted Donations
+Section 4: Unrestricted Donations.

 The Library accepts monetary donations without restrictions on their use.
 Such money is deposited in the General Fund for expenditures during the fiscal year or transferred to the Special Reserve Fund if unexpended.

-Article III Donations of Library Materials.
+Article III: Donations of Library Materials.

 The Library accepts donated materials as storage space permits with the understanding that they may be disposed of in a manner most convenient to the Library if the materials are not added to the collection.
 Materials not accepted may be donated to other institutions, offered on an equal basis to the public through the Friends of the Library book sale, or discarded.
 The Library issues a receipt for donated materials but does not establish a monetary value for the donation.
 The decision to add an item to the collection rests with the Library Director or designee.

-Article IV Donations of Decorative or Display Objects.
+Article IV: Donations of Decorative or Display Objects.

-Section 1 Criteria for Accepting Gifts.
+Section 1: Criteria for Accepting Gifts.

 The Library has stated responsibility for educating, enriching and inspiring.
 These responsibilities are reflected in Library services, collections, the design of the Library and the utilization of decorative and display objects within the Library.
 In keeping with these responsibilities, the Library will avoid the installation of permanent displays or artistic decorations, in favor of rotating displays and works of art that will serve to stimulate and renew interest.
 The following points must be considered by the Library before accepting a gift of this kind:

-A. Evaluation of the object itself will be based upon several considerations:
+- Evaluation of the object itself will be based upon several considerations: